Residential Dropped Kerbs (last updated March 2018)

 - Your proposed dropped kerb must not affect the operation of traffic lights or a pedestrian crossing.
 It must not be within the confines of the zigzag lines.

-- If there is a parking bay / lay-by at the proposed access point the application will be refused.
+- If there is a parking bay/lay-by at the proposed access point the application will be refused.

 - If the proposed dropped kerb is within a Controlled Parking Zone we will need to obtain permission from your District/Borough Council as part of assessing your application.
+You will need to pay any associated costs for this.

 - We do not remove healthy trees or move bus stops for the purpose of constructing a dropped kerb.
+We do not construct dropped kerbs within the canopy (or Root Protection Area) of a tree.

 - We always consider the visibility at the point of access to ensure that pedestrians and vehicles can be clearly seen when entering or exiting the property.
 The assessing officer will apply the current national guidelines when making their assessment.
 The assessing officer’s decision is final.